simphony/simphony-ui/README.rst

 The module is structured as following:

-- simphony_ui -- core of the simphony_ui module
+- simphony_ui -- Core of the simphony_ui module

-  - liggghts_model

-    - liggghts_model -- the trait model defining the Liggghts input parameters
+  - liggghts_model -- The Liggghts trait model and wrapper creation
-    - liggghts_wrapper_creation -- the routine which creates Liggghts wrapper

-  - openfoam_model

-    - openfoam_model -- the trait model defining the OpenFOAM input parameters
+  - openfoam_model -- The OpenFOAM trait model and wrapper creation
-    - openfoam_boundary_conditions -- the trait model defining the OpenFOAM input boundary conditions
-    - openfoam_wrapper_creation -- the routine which creates OpenFOAM wrapper

-  - couple_openfoam_liggghts -- main routine which run the calculation
+  - couple_openfoam_liggghts -- Main routine which run the calculation

-  - ui -- main trait model which contains the whole UI with the Mayavi view
+  - ui -- Main trait model which contains the whole UI with the Mayavi view

 - doc -- Documentation related files